DevOps-Arts/viper-ssh/README.md

 pyhon3 viper-ssh.py -i config.ini -playbook [script] -n [name of section] -dest [where to land the script DEFAULT: /tmp/]

+If you want to use stored keys then add this flag "-havekey" and add fake password in hosts list

+Eg.

+in shell : pyhon3 viper-ssh.py -i config.ini -playbook [script] -n [name of section] -dest [where to land the script DEFAULT: /tmp/] -havekey in inventory : hosts=127.213.353.12 Username Fakepasswordcauseuadded

 # How to add ssh key